ryanperkinsx/react-checkers/README.md

+## Checkers

+An incomplete game of checkers in pure React :D

+I'll finish the logic eventually..

-# Getting Started with Create React App
+# React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Checkers

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`